recombinatrix/UA-memb-tutorial/readme.md

 This was written by Ada Quinn, a researcher in computational chemisty at The University of Queensland.
 This readme is version 1.1.2, dated 18 March 2023.
 It is distributed under a GNU GPL-v3 (2007) licence.

 I wrote this to provide to students in my own research group, where I would be on hand to support them if something went wrong.
-If you are not my student I hope it is helpful to you, but use it at your own risk.
+If you are not my student please know that I hope it is helpful to you, but use it at your own risk.

 ## Introduction